-Full disclosure: I’m the head of sales at Stream, and we recently launched the beta for our new chat product.
+Full disclosure: I’m the head of sales at Stream, and we recently launched the beta for our new chat API.
 After 4 years of providing highly stable, fast and scalable activity and notification feeds, we’re excited to be entering this space.
 Unlike feeds, chat/messaging has a large number of competitors.
 In order to not only be competitive in the space but to also offer our clients a fresh take on an already booming market, I began a quest to research the larger companies and understand as much as possible how they price and at what levels.

 This post covers what I’ve gleaned so far and how Stream’s new offering compares, but I’d love to hear more about your experiences in the comments, especially if they’re counter to what I found.
 I’ve sorted this list of chat providers based on how much work is required to build a complete chat solution from hardest to easiest.

 PubNub offers you a lower level building block for creating real-time apps.
 They don’t provide a chat API or the frontend for chat; they only take care of the real-time portion.
 While real-time is an essential building block for chat, having it be the only offering of your “chat product” requires you to build both your frontend and your chat server infrastructure on your own.

 Even with that being the case, PubNub is the most enterprise-level chat provider in the market and they have an excellent track record in terms of performance, scalability, and reliability.
 Customers such as HubSpot, Yelp, and eBay rely on their real-time API for chat.

 So far, they don’t seem popular amongst smaller companies and startups, which, in many cases, value time to market over performance and reliability.